Madrid-Waddington Central School class leaders

 Zachary Jock, son of Heather and Chris Jock.
 He will major in electrical engineering at the University at Buffalo.

 Cole Odendahl, son of Alvin and Jamie Odendahl.
-He will major in music business at Berklee College of Music, Boston.
+He will major in music business at Berklee College of Music, Boston, Mass.

 Madison White, daughter of Chad and Kelly White.
 She will major in childhood/special education at SUNY Plattsburgh.